 Currently booking through until Saturday, 30 November 2019, the show has a running time of 2 hours, 45 minutes with an interval.
 Performances are on Monday-Saturday at 7:30pm with Wednesday & Saturday matinees at 2:30pm.

-Wicked Day Seat tickets
+Wicked Day Seat and rush tickets

 Front row Wicked London Day Seats cost £29.50 and are available in person from the Apollo Victoria Theatre box office on the day of the performance from 10AM.

 You’ll need to queue at the Wilton Road entrance.
 There is a limit of two tickets per person, sold on a first come, first served basis.
 Day seats are subject to availability and released at the discretion of the Box Office.

 Typically there are 24 tickets available per performance, however as always this number is subject to availability.